AsutoSSH/Newton-Raphson-polynomial-root/README.md

-﻿WELCOME TO NEWTON-RHAPSON POLYNOMIAL ROOT FINDER
+﻿WELCOME TO NEWTON-RAPHSON POLYNOMIAL ROOT FINDER

-This program will take any n-degree polynomial and will try to find a root by Newton-Rhapson method.
+This program will take any n-degree polynomial and will try to find a root by Newton-Raphson method.

 INSTRUCTIONS: